Victoria, Mahé, © Can Stock Photo / 18042011

 Visit the Seychelles – Mahé Beaches

 Mahé is the largest island in the Seychelles.
 The International Airport and the capital city of Victoria are located on Mahé.
 Visit one of the magnificent, uncrowded Mahé Beaches.
 Hang out with the locals in Beau Vallon Beach in the north of Mahé.
 Head out on a Beau Vallon Snorkel by boat from Beau Vallon Beach.
-Or go on Multiple Dive Packages starting at Beau Valllon Beach.
+Or go diving from Beau Valllon Beach.
 Pick up and return to your hotel on Mahé is included.

 Watch the sunset over Silhouette Island.
 The Anse Major beach is accessible only by foot, in the northwest of Mahé.
 Anse Major has excellent snorkeling.
 Anse Royale Beach in the southeast is another of the popular Mahé Beaches because of its clear blue waters.

 Create your own walking tour of Victoria of the Seychelles island of Mahé.
 Visit the Botanical Gardens, the Victoria Market and the Natural History Museum.
 Also visit Kenwyn House, which is a restored colonial home with a jewelery shop and gallery.
 See the Victoria Clocktower – a miniature replica of Big Ben in Victoria.

 Beau Vallon Beach, Mahé, © Can Stock / chbaum

 Mahé – More Sights

 - Morne Seychellois National Park – Take San Soucis Rd in the early morning for great views.
 See the Jardin du Roi and Copolia Peak.

 - Take a day trip to Aride Island.
 There are numerous bird species on this uninhabited island that was donated to the public by Christopher Cadbury (Cadbury’s Chocolates).

 La Digue, © Can Stock Photo / violin